 I was born in Toronto and remain based here.
 Although I am a journalist by training, I have never been a full-time professional photographer.
 My main area of interest is in the automotive world, and I began my career working in product development and corporate strategy for some of the world's largest auto makers.
-After serving as an industry advisor and subject matter expert for hedge funds, private equity and other financial services firms, I have now transitioned full-time to a career in capital markets.
+After serving as an industry advisor and subject matter expert for hedge funds, private equity and other financial services firms, I am now back in the auto industry full-time.

 My exposure to this industry, specifically through the Japanese auto makers, introduced me to two of the major tenets of my creative framework.